Worst-case search in constrained uncertainty space for robust H-infinity synthesis: Introduction

-Classically in the literature, $\mathcal D$ is the hypercube $[-1,1]^k$ after normalization of the uncertain parameters, and $T_{zw}(s, K,\delta)$ is modeled under the Linear Fractional Representation (LFR).
-In this case, MATLAB's function \textsc{systune}, relying on the non-smooth optimization of~\cite{apkarian2015a,apkarian2006}, is now widely used in academia and industry to solve problems \eqref{eq:Hinfproblem} and \eqref{eq:Hinf_multiobj}.
-More specifically, in~\cite{apkarian2015a}, problems \eqref{eq:wc_perfo} and \eqref{eq:wc_stab} are solved with local non-smooth optimization.
-Indeed, the computation of Clarke subdifferentials~\cite{Clarke90} of the spectral abscissa and of the $\mathcal H_\infty$ norm~\cite{Boyd91} enables a bundle method to quickly find worst-case configurations with regard to stability and performance.
-The control problem \eqref{eq:Hinfproblem} is then tackled by combining this worst-case search with the non-smooth controller optimization of~\cite{apkarian2006}.
+where $|| \cdot ||$ may refer to the $\mathcal H_2$ or $\mathcal H_\infty$ system norm, $T_{z_iw_i}(s, K,\delta)$ is a closed-loop transfer function from input $w_i$ to output~$z_i$, the structured controller $K$ belongs to a set $\mathcal K$, and $\delta$ is the vector of $k$ uncertain parameters in a parametric space~$\mathcal D$.
+Classically in the literature, $\mathcal D$ is the hypercube $[-1,1]^m$ after normalization of the $m$ uncertain parameters.
+In this context, the nonsmooth optimization based approach of \cite{apkarian2006} was generalized to address the synthesis of a robust controller, first with $\mu$-synthesis~\cite{Apkarian2015} and then with an approach based on the construction of a set of active configurations~\cite{apkarian2015a}.
+Specifically, for a fixed controller, \cite{apkarian2015a} solves the inner maximization subproblems associated with Problem~\eqref{eq:Hinf_multiobj} with local nonsmooth optimization, based on the computation of Clarke subdifferentials~\cite{Clarke90} of the $\mathcal H_\infty$ norm~\cite{Boyd91}.
+Worst-case search in stability is also addressed by maximizing the spectral abscissa.
+Problem~\eqref{eq:Hinf_multiobj} is then tackled by combining this worst-case search with the non-smooth controller optimization of~\cite{apkarian2006}, as follows.
 This approach relies on the construction of an inner approximation $\mathcal D_a \subset \mathcal D$ composed of so-called active configurations.
 At each iteration, the controller is tuned so as to be robust to all current active configurations.
-Then, a worst-case search is performed; if the worst-case configuration does not satisfy the control requirements, it is added to $\mathcal D_a$ and the algorithm goes back to controller tuning; otherwise, the algorithm can terminate.
-It is shown that this approach is both more reliable and more efficient than gridding the parametric space, which quickly becomes intractable when the number of parameters increases.
+Then, a worst-case search is performed; if the worst-case configuration does not satisfy the optimization constraints, it is added to $\mathcal D_a$ and the algorithm goes back to controller tuning; otherwise, the algorithm can terminate.
+It is shown that this approach is both more reliable and more efficient than gridding the parametric space, which quickly becomes intractable when the number of parameters increases and may miss critical configurations between grid points.
 In practice, the optimization generally finishes with a small number of active configurations.
-As this approach relies on local searches, robustness is generally thoroughly verified a posteriori. $\mu$-analysis~\cite{doyle1982} was developed for this purpose, generally based on branch-and-bound algorithms~\cite{roos2013systems}.
-It provides guaranteed deterministic lower and upper bounds of the global optimum; a probabilistic variant also exists~\cite{Biannic2021,Somers2025}.
-Monte-Carlo sampling can also guarantee a probability of robustness within predefined thresholds of accuracy and confidence~\cite{Tempo1996}.
-Another common industrial practice is to grid the parametric space with a limited number of samples, typically 100 to 1000 combinations of the parameters bounds.
-But this approach will miss any worst case occurring between grid points and, unlike Monte-Carlo, does not provide any statistical guarantee.